 If the equipment was installed new, the age is calculated from the date the equipment was first installed.

 If the equipment was installed used, age is calculated from the date the:

 - equipment was first used in Australia (for equipment previously used in Australia); or

 - equipment's oldest component was manufactured (for equipment previously used outside Australia).

-1) Automatic exemptions
+1. Automatic location-based exemptions

-2) Exemptions granted by the Department of Health
+2. Inner regional location exemptions granted by the Department of Health

 - the diagnostic imaging equipment does not exceed the maximum extended life age by three years or more;